Jake Tapper: Awards and honors

 As the Senior White House Correspondent for ABC News, Tapper was honored with three Merriman Smith Memorial Awards for broadcast journalism.
 The first Merriman Smith Memorial Award was for reporting noncompliance of laws regulating tax reporting by the Department of Health and Human Services secretary nominee and former Senate majority leader Tom Daschle, troubles that ultimately derailed Daschle's nomination.
 The second was for the 2010 story that President Obama had asked for the resignation of his Director of National Intelligence, Admiral Dennis C. Blair (retired).

 The third time was for breaking the 2011 story that the ratings agency Standard and Poor's was expected to downgrade the United States' AAA rating for government debt.
 As a CNN anchor, he was awarded his fourth Merriman Smith Award in 2018 as part of a team that broke the news that President-elect Donald Trump and President Obama had been briefed on the Steele dossier alleging that Russia had blackmail material on Trump.

 In 2017, Tapper won several awards, including the Walter Cronkite Award for Excellence in Political Journalism.
 The judges pointed to his fearless advocacy for the truth and relentless interviewing style.
-He also won RTDNA's John F. Hogan Distinguished Service Award, which "recognizes an individual's contributions to the journalism profession and freedom of the press", as well as CJF's Tribute Award, which awards those who uphold the highest standards of journalism and inspire journalists around the world.
+He also won RTDNA's John F. Hogan Distinguished Service Award, which "recognizes an individual's contributions to the journalism profession and freedom of the press", and CJF's Tribute Award, which awards those who uphold the highest standards of journalism and inspire journalists around the world.
 Moment Magazine gave him its inaugural Robert S. Greenberger Journalism Award for his "relentless quest for the truth and accountability".
 The Dartmouth Club of Washington gave him the Daniel Webster Award for Distinguished Public Service.

 In 2018, Tapper won a Vetty, recognizing his coverage of veterans' issues.
 He has served alongside press corps veterans in Washington, D.C., for 14 years.